BelenJM/supeRbaits/README.md

 You have the option to interact with blastn and modify most of the options, except -db ([-db database_name]), -query [-query input_file], -out ([-out output_file]) and -outfmt ([-outfmt format]).
 See the [Wiki](https://github.com/BelenJM/supeRbaits/wiki) for further information on the use of the function.

 ### The output of _blast_baits()_:
-The output of this function in _supeRbaits_ adds a new column to the output of _do_baits()_ (column "n_matches").
+The output of this function in _supeRbaits_ adds a new column to the output of _do_baits()_ (column 'n_matches').
 This column refers to the number of regions where each generated bait blasts to the provided reference genome.
 This new column will allow the user to decide which baits they want to keep based on the blast results, and this can be easily done using R.